kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

      scheduler's internal cache.
-Pods are then pushed to the active queue (restoring their original timestamps to ensure fairness) to pass through the standard scheduling and binding cycle, which will respect the nomination.
+Pods are then pushed to the active queue (restoring their original timestamps to ensure fairness) to pass through the standard scheduling and binding cycle, which will consider the nomination.
-   * If `minCount` cannot be met (even after calculating potential preemptions), the scheduler rejects the entire group.
+   * If `minCount` cannot be met (even after calculating potential preemptions), the scheduler considers the `PodGroup` unschedulable.
 Standard backoff logic applies (see *Failure Handling*), and Pods are returned to the scheduling queue.